johnant/pagerank/README.md

 The final values of the probabilities are used by search engines to rank each webpage in the final results list.

 ## Implementation
-The current implementation includes a sequential and a parallel version of the algorithm, using p-threads.
+The current implementation includes both a sequential version as well as a parallel version of the algorithm using p-threads.
 Running the parallel version in a multi-threaded environment results in better timings, compared to the sequential version.

 ## Input
 Input graphs as .txt files can be found [here](https://www.dropbox.com/sh/yq6rh093rqyf9uv/AABgMBf-fxEujsKsVclrZOmTa?dl=0).